How Does Conduction Work: A Deeper Look

 While conduction is a tried and true energy transfer method, it doesn’t come without risks.
 Electrical cables and connectors can become hazards when heat and electrical energy overload components.
 Conduction is mitigated by insulators, but prudence suggests treating conductors with abundant caution.

 Damaged or malfunctioning wires, cables, or connectors can cause damage and injury through conduction.
-If improper insulation is used to coat a wire, eventually the conduction of heat can overwhelm the insulator and cause a fire.
-Additionally, the conduction of electricity can cause serious burns if uninterrupted.
-Fully understanding what is conduction energy can help you take on proper safety precautions and spot obvious risks that may be present.
+If improper insulation is used to coat a wire, at some point, the conduction of heat can overwhelm the insulator and cause a fire.
+Additionally, the conduction of electricity can cause significant burns if uninterrupted.
+Fully understanding what conduction physics is can help you take proper safety precautions and spot obvious risks that may be present.

 Work with Gateway Cable Company

 Now that you can define the conduction of heat and electricity, you can work safely on your next project.
-If you are still a bit unsure and want to ask an expert, “what is conduction?” contact us today.
-We are happy to provide consultation on electrical principles and all of our products.
-Request a quote from us today to get the materials you need for your next job.
+If you are unsure and want to ask an expert, “What is conduction?”, contact us today.
+We are happy to provide consultation on electrical principles and our products.
+Visit our comprehensive guide on conduction physics for more information.